polybaseio/polybase-test-1/Readme.md

 - Use Tailwind for styling your app.
 - Go for functional React & JavaScript.
 - Add a "favorites" feature for users 🌟.
-- Incorporation of a Dockerfile 🐳.
+- Use of Docker 🐳
+- Making the app run with docker-compose up.
 - Infrastructure as Code (IaC).
 - Creation of interesting and engaging prompts.